Farnoexe/weather-data-quality-pipeline/README.md

 - verify that the final outputs are usable for downstream analytics

 Version 1 uses manual upload to S3 and manual Athena queries to keep the scope focused and beginner-friendly.

-Note: The S3 bucket name 'metroville-traffic-analytics' is reused across multiple projects in this portfolio for consistency and to simulate a shared data lake environment.
-Each project is isolated using distinct folder paths.

 ---